immersive-web/hit-test/hit-testing-explainer.md

 The `XRSession.requestHitTestSourceForTransientInput()` method accepts a dictionary with the following key-value pairs:
 * `profile` is required and specifies the input profile name (see [input profile names](https://immersive-web.github.io/webxr/#xrinputsource-input-profile-name)) that the transient input source must match in order to be considered for a hit test once it is created (for example in response to the user input).
 * `offsetRay` is optional and specifies an `XRRay` for which the hit test should be performed.
-The ray will be interpreted as if relative to `targetRaySpace` of the transient input source that matches `targetRayMode`.
+The ray will be interpreted as if relative to `targetRaySpace` of the transient input source that matches the profile mentioned above.

 ### Hit test results
 To get synchronous hit test results for a particular frame, developers call `XRFrame.getHitTestResults()` passing in a `XRHitTestSource` as the `hitTestSource` parameter.
 This function will return a `FrozenArray<XRHitTestResult>` in which `XRHitTestResult`s are ordered by distance along the `XRRay` used to perform the hit test, with the nearest in the 0th position.
 If no results exist, the array will have a length of zero.
 The `XRHitTestResult` interface will expose a method, `getPose(XRSpace baseSpace)` that can be used to query the result's pose.
 If, in the current frame, the relationship between `XRSpace` passed in to `baseSpace` parameter cannot be located relative to the hit test result, the function will return `null`.